Balázs Németh: Superstock and Supersport

-His debut in the Superstock 600 championship was in 2005.
+Németh's debut in the Superstock 600 championship was in 2005.
 In his second race, in the Hungarian championship, he was in the podium, and in a race in the Hungaroring, he was in the podium, but now in the international championship.

 From 2006, Németh competed in the Superstock 1000 category.
 He spent there three years, and in this time, he achieved two victories and another two podium finishes.
 His best overall position was 4th.
 In this year, he was the best young Hungarian motorcycle racer.

-In 2008 he competed in eight races in the Supersport championship, but he failed to score points despite finishing in all races.
+In 2008, Németh competed in eight races in the Supersport championship, but he failed to score points despite finishing in all races.
 His best position was 16th.

 250cc

 After Gábor Talmácsi left Balatonring Team because of financial reasons and the scarcity of his second bike, Jorge Martínez wanted another Hungarian motorcycle racer, and signed Németh just before the Italian race.
 He scored his first point in the Czech Grand Prix, he finished in the 14h position.
-He was 23th overall with 11 points.
+He was 23rd overall with 11 points.